 The previously unseen materials in Radević’s personal archive reveal an architect who mediated between geopolitical and societal registers: regionally, negotiating between vernacular building tradition and the globalizing tendencies of late modernism; nationally, designing public spaces that facilitated a progressive public sphere in the socialist society of former Yugoslavia; and internationally, articulating a decentered approach while simultaneously working in Yugoslavia, Japan, and the United States.

 The exhibition is a collateral event at the XVII Biennale Architettura and is organised by the APSS Institute and the company Strategist, with the support of the Capital City of Podgorica and under the patronage of the President of Montenegro.

-The project was supported by a large number of prominent Montenegrin companies - Bemax, CEDIS, CGES, Elektroprivreda Crne Gore, Glosarij, Hipotekarna Banka, Metropolis Media Montenegro, Savana, Uniprom and Zetagradnja.
+The project was supported by a large number of prominent Montenegrin and international companies - Artemide, Bemax, CEDIS, CGES, Elektroprivreda Crne Gore, Glosarij, Hipotekarna Banka, Metropolis Media Montenegro, Savana, Uniprom and Zetagradnja.

 The exhibition team is grateful to many institutions and partners who put their archives and documents at disposal for the purpose of the exhibition - Pobjeda, Radio television of Montenegro (RTCG), Museum of Yugoslavia, Municipality of Mojkovac, Lovceninvest, Montenegrin Cinematheque and Montenegrin National Archives.